Staten Island: Geography

 Staten Island is the only borough in New York City that does not share a land border with another borough (Marble Hill in Manhattan is contiguous with the Bronx).
 The borough has a land border with Elizabeth and Bayonne, New Jersey, on uninhabited Shooters Island.
+It has several maritime borders with New Jersey communities, such as Perth Amboy Cliffwood Beach section of Old Bridge, Union Beach and Keansburg.